ArchipelagoMW/Archipelago/docs/world api.md

 ### Documentation

-Every World implemented should have a tutorial and a game info page.
+Each world implementation should have a tutorial and a game info page.
 These are both rendered on the website by reading the `.md` files in your world's `/docs` directory.

 #### Game Info